-A warm-up session can reduce the probability of injuries in surfing by up to 50%, according to medical studies.
+A warm-up session can reduce the probability of injuries in surfing by up to 50 percent, according to medical studies.
 Winding up hurt and out of the water for a long period can definitely be avoided with simple physical exercises and workouts.

-Seixas, along with doctors Ognjen Markovic and Arvid Schigt have been working with Surfing Doctors Europe to help improve the physical condition of all wave riders.
+Seixas, along with doctors Ognjen Markovic and Arvid Schigt, has been working with Surfing Doctors Europe to help improve the physical condition of all wave riders.

 Also, after a tiring session, try to complete a stretching routine, approaching the main muscular groups involved in surfing (cervical, upper and low-backs, shoulders, hamstrings, and calf muscles).

 If you've got time, complete a few surf training exercises at home or at your local gym.

 It's easy, fast, and will greatly improve your surfing performance the next time you're in the water, whether you're a pro surfer or a weekend wave rider.

 A final word for breathing: always try to exhale during the most strenuous phase of the exercise and, whenever possible, with your abdominal muscles contracted.
 This helps protect your lower back and spine.